coalio/rfscss/README.md

 There is a detailed tutorial available at <a href="https://coals.live/blog/refactor-large-scss-into-multiple-files">this article</a>

-Spawn rfscss and provide the path to a .scss file as a first argument:
+Spawn rfscss and provide the path to a .css/.scss file as a first argument:
 `$ rfscss <path>`

 The file will be analized and parsed.
 If a .rfscss file was not found, it will be generated automatically at the parent directory.
 This file contains the default refactoring rules which you are supposed to customize after.